Dukes County Grant Deed Form

 Are these forms guaranteed to be recordable in Dukes County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Dukes County that you need to transfer you would only need to order our forms once for all of your properties in Dukes County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Dukes County you only need to order once.

 Real estate conveyances in Massachusetts are governed under Massachusetts General Laws Chapters 183 and 184.
 While the statutes do not specifically mention grant deeds, they are still useful for conveying title to real property in the state.